 DT 500 MAG: – How would you describe your work and where do you think it fits within the sphere of contemporary photography?

 ÁRON: – I’m still looking for my own style.
-Dan Vojtech (a Red Bull photographer) should be really proud of his own style, using lighting stands, flashes and hanging ropes in his pictures.
+Dan Vojtech (a Red Bull photographer) should be really proud of his personal style, using lighting stands, flashes and hanging ropes in his pictures.
 This is something unique.
-You can not copy it but you are always waiting to see something new and similar from Dan.
+You can not copy it, but you are always waiting to see something new and similar from Dan.

 ARON: – In the last years more and more conceptual projects have come into my mind so all of these could change in the future.

 DT 500 MAG: – Tell us a bit about your creative process and what environment you like to work in?

 ÁRON: – As a photographer, I have to improvise a lot or just float with the real life and catch the moments.
 Mostly there are no floor plans or exact angles for us, but you have to get something in your mind before you get on location, so briefing and research is a critical part of the process.
 During commercial shootings, I compose the scenery and the area of the models, and I let them act naturally.
 They are mostly pro athletes, musicians, and models and they have a clue about why they are there, how they want to look in the photos.
 The trust goes both ways, and it’s way easier to work in a happier atmosphere.
 This is the key also when I’m shooting street portraits anywhere in the world.